slarmoo/.github/profile/webServers/amazonWebServicesEc2/amazonWebServicesEc2.md

 1. Open the AWS console in your browser and log in.
 1. Navigate to the EC2 service.
-1. Change your region (top right corner) to `US East (Ohio) - us-east-2`.
-Changing your region to Ohio will make it so that your server is located there. ⚠ This is crucial because the Amazon Machine Image (AMI) you will designate in a moment is only available in Ohio.
+1. Change your region (top right corner) to `US East (N. Virginia) - us-east-1`.
+Changing your region to N. Virginia will make it so that your server is located there. ⚠ This is crucial because the Amazon Machine Image (AMI) you will designate in a moment is only available in N. Virginia.
 1. Select the option to `Launch instance`.
 1. Give your instance a meaningful name.
 Perhaps use a convention such as [owner]-[purpose]-[version].

    ![AWS Instance name](webServerAWSName.jpg)

 1. We have created an Amazon Machine Image (AMI) for you to use as the base for your server.
 It has Ubuntu, Node.js, NVM, Caddy Server, and PM2 built right in so that you do not have to install them.
-Paste this AMI ID (`ami-0b41d83057f814e3a`) into the search box and press enter.
+Paste this AMI ID (`ami-0b009f6c56cdd83ed`) into the search box and press enter.
 Then select the `Community AMIs` tab.
-If no matches are found, make sure that your region is set to `US East (Ohio) - us-east-2` (You can check this by looking in the top right corner of the page).
+If no matches are found, make sure that your region is set to `US East (N. Virginia) - us-east-1` (You can check this by looking in the top right corner of the page).

    ![AWS Instance name](webServerAWSAmi.jpg)

    This should display the information about the class AMI.
-If the AMI ID matches `ami-0b41d83057f814e3a` select it.
+If the AMI ID matches `ami-0b009f6c56cdd83ed` select it.

    ![AWS class AMI](webServerAWS260Ami.jpg)